rustcycles/rustcycles/README.md

 ![Gameplay](https://github.com/rustcycles/rustcycles/assets/4079823/5411df7a-6d31-482b-b3a0-ab3256f5280e)
 <!-- When updating this, also update https://fyrox.rs/games.html -->

-RustCycles is a third person arena shooter that's about movement, not aim.
+RustCycles is a third person multiplayer arena shooter that's about movement, not aim.
 You have to be smart and think fast.

 _This is just barely a prototype.
 There's no real gameplay yet, just the engine's default physics and some primitive networking._